Health-RI/health-ri-metadata/README.md

 ### [Catalog](https://www.w3.org/TR/vocab-dcat-3/#Class:Catalog)

-A catalogue or repository that hosts the Datasets or Data Services being described.
+A catalogue or repository that hosts the Datasets or Data Services being described. <br><br>
+`Usage note`: A catalog that is listed in the [National Health Data catalog](https://catalogus.healthdata.nl/) and contains one or several datasets and/or data services.
+Used to describe a bundle of datasets (and other resources) under a single title, for example, a collection.

 #### Mandatory Properties